 Zoo Animal Health Unit Reference D/650/8785 Level 3 Credit Value 2 Guided Learning (GL) 15 h ours Unit Summary Learners will look at the ways in which good and health is indicated in zoo animals - both physically and behaviourally, and the importance of prevention of diseases.
-Learning Outcomes (1 to 3) ssment Criteria to 3.4) The learner will The learner can 1.
-Know zoo animal diseases 1.1 Describe signs of good and ill health in zoo animals 1.2 Describe a range of diseases in zoo animals 2.
-Understand the prevention of ill health in zoo animals 2.1 Evaluate methods used to prevent the spread of diseases in zoos 2.2 Describe bio-security in relation to prevention of disease 3.
-Understand zoo animal behaviour in relation to good and ill health 3.1 Describe normal and abnormal behaviours seen in zoo animal good and in nearen 3.2 Explain the importance of promptly reporting abnormal behaviours or signs of illness seen in zoo animals 3.3 Describe how different illnesses present in terms of behaviour 3.4 Explain the importance of following veterinary instruction where disease or illness is suspected or present
+This unit is a knowledge-based unit, with no physical requirements.
+Learning Outcomes (1 to 3) Assessment Criteria (1.1 to 3.4) The learner will learner can Know zoo animal diseases 1.1 Describe signs of good and ill health in zoo animals 1.2 Describe a range of diseases in zoo animals 2.
+Understand the prevention of ill health in zoo animals 2.1 Evaluate methods used to prevent the spread of diseases in zoos III 200 diliiildis 2.2 Describe bio-security in relation to prevention of disease 3.
+Understand zoo animal behaviour in relation to good and ill health 3.1 Describe normal and abnormal behaviours seen in zoo animal 3.2 Explain the importance of promptly reporting abnormal behaviours or signs of illness seen in zoo animals 3.3 Describe how different illnesses present in terms of behaviour 3.4 Explain the importance of following veterinary instruction where disease or illness is suspected or present

-Unit Reference F/65 F/650/8786 Level 3 Credit Value 2 Guided Learning (GL) 20 h ours Unit Summary to prand to will keep with and heptilication with an and heptilication with an and heptilication with an analysis with an an analysis with a analysis wit Learners will look at the different ways to provide enrichment to zoo animals, and the importance of doing so.
-Learner will know the issues that could occur with lack of enrichment being provided and how it is integral to the welfare and public's perception of the zoo.
-Learning Outcomes essment Criteria to 3.4) (1 to 3) The learner will learner can Know the reasons for provision of environment enrichment 1.1 1.2 Evaluate the reasons for providing enrichment to zoo animals 1.3 Analyse the impact on zoo animals of an environment without mental and physical stimulation Understand the benefits of environmental enrichmental Evaluate the benefits of environmental enrichment 2.2 Explain the challenges of providing enrichment to animals in zoos 2.3 Assess the effectiveness of environmental enrichment on animals, zoo staff and visitors 3.
-Know the use of animal training for enrichment 3.1 Explain how training is used as enrichment in zoos 3.2 Develop training plans for a range of animals in a zoo included resources necessary 3.3 Analyse the welfare improvements made when training zoo animals
+Zoo Animal Enrichment Unit Reference F/650/8786 Level 3 Credit Value 2 Guided Learning (GL) 20 h ours Unit Summary Learners will look at the different ways to provide enrichment to zoo animals, and the importance of doing so.
+Learners will know the issues that could occur with lack of enrichment being provided and how it is integral to the welfare and public's perception of the zoo.
+This unit is a knowledge-based unit, with no physical requirements.
+Learning Outcomes (1 to 3) Assessment Criteria (1.1 to 3.4) The learner will learner can Know the reasons for provision of environmental enrichment 1.1 Explain different types of environmental enrichment for zoo animals 1.2 Evaluate the reasons for providing enrichment to zoo animals 1.3 Analyse the impact on zoo animals of an environment without mental and physical stimulation 2.
+Understand the benefits of environmental enrichment 2.1 Evaluate the benefits of environmental enrichment 2.2 Explain the challenges of providing enrichment to animals in zoos 2.3 Assess the effectiveness of environmental enrichment on animals, zoo staff and visitors 3.
+Know the use of animal training for enrichment 3.1 Explain how training is used as enrichment in zoos

-3.4 Evaluate positive and negative reinforcement when training zoo animals -- ----- --
+3.2 Develop training plans for a range of animals in a zoo included resources necessary 3.3 Analyse the welfare improvements made when training zoo animals 3.4 Evaluate positive and negative reinforcement when training zoo animals